keboola/connection-docs/components/applications/triggers/orchestration-trigger-queue-v2/index.md

 {: .image-popup}
 ![Screenshot - Incremental fetching](/components/applications/triggers/orchestration-trigger-queue-v2/config.png)

-* Fill in the KBC Storage API token.
+* Fill in the Keboola Storage API token.
-* Fill in the KBC stack based on your stack, you can find this out from the link to your keboola project
+* Fill in the Keboola stack based on your stack, you can find this out from the link to your keboola project
 * Fill in the Orchestration ID
 * Check or uncheck the checkbox for "Wait for job finish and check jobs status".
   If checked, the job of the trigger will only finish when